-3.1.9 Queueing Disciplines
+3.2.3 Queueing Disciplines

-Most queueing systems assume first come, first serve as a queueing discipline.
-It turns out, that most results derived under the first come, first serve regime remain valid for last come, first serve (LCFS), round robin (RR) and processor sharing (PS) disciplines.
-But this does not hold true for more complex disciplines.
+So far only first come, first serve has been assumed as a queueing discipline.
+As all performance characteristics mentioned are averages in a statistical sense, they are very insensible to changes of the queueing discipline.
+All results remain valid for last come, first serve (LCFS), round robin (RR) and processor sharing (PS) disciplines.
 In priority systems, customers are grouped in classes and separate characteristics are derived for each class.
-It is also a common feature of queueing theory, that the average values remain the same, while the underlying distributions change with the queueing discipline.
-One often assumes a system or queueing discipline to be work conserving, that is [170]
+Although the average values remain the same, the underlying distributions change with the queueing discipline.
+This is a common feature in queueing theory.
+One often assumes a system or queueing discipline to be work conserving, that is [197]